 - Use dry beans for canned.
 Try cooking them in the slow cooker covered with water on low for 6-8 hours.

-- Try shopping at discount grocers like Aldi.
+- Try shopping at discount grocers and inexpensive stores like Aldi.
 Almost everything is cheaper there, ESPECIALLY avocados!

 - Check your freezer before purchasing new meat!
 Sometimes items hide in there that we forget about.